 To report data to New Relic, your application must meet two basic requirements:

 - Clients accessing the application must be able to send data to New Relic through HTTP requests.
 HTTPS is required for the more advanced browser monitoring features.

-Browsers that subscribe to a disconnect list or that use content filtering extensions such as AdBlock may not be able to send data to New Relic.
+Browsers that subscribe to a disconnect list or that use content filtering extensions such as AdBlock may not be able to report data to New Relic.
 For example, if you are using the Enhanced Tracking Prevention disconnect list for Mozilla Firefox 69.0 or higher, you will need to change the default configuration.

-Most typical browser applications meet these requirements.
-However, browser applications in restricted environments may have difficulty reporting data to New Relic; for example:
+Most typical browser applications meet these requirements, but some browser applications in restricted environments may have difficulty reporting data to New Relic.
+For example:

 - Hybrid mobile applications